diggedypomme/-literaryclock-kobo-nook/README.md

 * You need to fill the "meta" folder with the contents of the "metadata" folder within the following zip: https://content.instructables.com/FC6/C8RE/JK4UL3EC/FC6C8REJK4UL3EC.zip Which is the "images.zip" file from about half way down this guide https://www.instructables.com/Literary-Clock-Made-From-E-reader/.
 It's about 60 meg but we only need part of it.
 Extract and copy all of the files from inside the "metadata" folder into the "meta" folder
 * browse to the file (lit.html) in your file manager and open in dolphin.
-On the kobo this was not installed, and I used the oldest version from
+On the kobo this was not installed, and I used the oldest version from oldversion.com.

+For nook you should use opera mobile instead of Dolphin, as the version on there is way too glitchy otherwise.
+Works fine in opera mini

  I had a frustrating time working out how to set the link to the homepage of dolphin, so this is my guide:
 * load it locally with file browser
 * hold down on the address bar (but not the second bar that pops up that you enter text in, it needs to be that main top bar)